-October 7, 2020 — The National Center on Health, Physical Activity and Disability (NCHPAD) at the UAB-Lakeshore Research Collaborative announces awards for the Accelerating Disability Inclusion Community-Based Micro-grants.
-These grants, awarded to seven community-based organizations, aim to recognize, support, and grow efforts around designing communities that promote inclusive health for people with disabilities.
+June 24, 2020 — The National Center on Health, Physical Activity and Disability (NCHPAD) at the UAB-Lakeshore Research Collaborative announces awards for the Accelerating Disability Inclusion Community-Based Micro-grants.
+These grants, awarded to seven community-based organizations, aim to recognize, support and grow efforts around designing communities that promote inclusive health for people with disabilities.

-The projects will create or advance disability inclusion in existing work by incorporating an innovative community-based project that integrates disability inclusion into programs, policy, systems and/or environments related to improving physical activity, nutrition, or healthy weight management.
+The projects will create or advance disability inclusion in existing work by incorporating an innovative community-based project that integrates disability inclusion into programs, policy, systems and/or environments related to improving physical activity, nutrition or healthy weight management.
 All projects will demonstrate involvement of local disability representatives and show how the project will have a broad impact on people with disabilities in the identified community.
-The projects are also able to be completed safely during COVID-19 restrictions.

 The project is funded by the Centers for Disease Control and Prevention’s (CDC) National Center on Birth Defects and Developmental Disabilities (NCBDDD) and will be led by NCHPAD staff.

 Accessibility and Inclusion Toolkit for YMCAs